ha3ci-lab/Unit2Speech/README.md

 # Unit2Speech

-The purpose is to focus on research on converting from Unit to speech.
-Unit can be obtained from different modalities such as images, signals, and speech.
+This research focuses on converting Unit to Speech.
+And Unit can be obtained from different modalities, such as images, signals, and speech.

 ## Prepare data
 Follow [this link](https://github.com/facebookresearch/fairseq/tree/main/examples/textless_nlp/gslm/speech2unit) to convert speech to unit